finnwort/finnwort.github.io/index.md

 Finnian Joseph Wort

-##### Bio
+##### Introduction

 Welcome to my page!
 Originally hailing from Llangollen in North Wales, I am now a PhD student at the University of Warwick.
+Feel free to read any of the small blog posts I have posted on this page (these are mostly a WIP) or follow the links below to find out more information about me and what I'm doing.

 ### Contact